TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * New nether smeltery planned
     * Aids in nether survival, crafted from basalt/gravel, magma cream, and soul sand
-    * Has some small differences from the overworld smeltery
+    * Cannot alloy
+    * Larger capacity
+    * Ores give byproducts, but produce less of the original metal
 * New end smeltery planned
     * Built upside down, because why not?
     * Only can hold gasses, no liquids